 Can Realtor Fees Be Negotiated?
 Here’s What Homebuyers Need to Know

 Buying a home can be stressful — and expensive.
-It’s only natural that you may be wondering if you can negotiate Realtor® fees to your advantage and save some money.
+It’s only natural to wonder if there’s any wiggle room on commissions so you can save some money.

-So we looked behind the curtain at real estate commissions and consulted Andretta Robinson, a northern Illinois real estate agent with 15 years of experience, to help walk you through the strategy and etiquette of negotiating agents’ fees as a buyer.
+In this article, we looked behind the curtain at real estate commissions and consulted Andretta Robinson, a northern Illinois real estate agent with 19 years of experience, to help walk you through the strategy and etiquette of negotiating agents’ fees as a buyer.

-Regardless of whether an individual’s professional designation is a licensed real estate agent or a Realtor® (a Realtor® is a licensed agent who is a member of the National Association of Realtors), most agents are paid through commissions, which are a percentage of a home’s sales price.
-The seller covers both the seller’s agent’s fees and the buyer’s agent’s fees in most cases.
-In fact, a 2020 NAR study found that 77% of sellers reported paying for agents’ fees.
-The commission percentage itself can change from year to year and transaction to transaction, but the average commission has remained between 5% and 6% for nearly a century.
-The home price includes the fees, and the two parties’ agents usually divide them 50-50.
+Regardless of whether an individual’s professional designation is a licensed real estate agent or a Realtor® (a licensed agent who is a member of the National Association of Realtors), most agents are paid through commissions, which are a percentage of a home’s sales price.

 What’s price fixing?